Copyright and Peer-to-Peer File Sharing

 - Notices of acceptable computer use and compliance with copyright laws are posted in student computer labs and elsewhere to discourage illegal file sharing.

-- The Division of Technology support staff, including student workers, is regularly trained on College policies regarding copyright issues.
+- The Division of Technology and Development support staff, including student workers, is regularly trained on College policies regarding copyright issues.

 - Periodically, all employees and students will receive an e-mail regarding copyright infringement and related issues.